pytorch/pytorch/README.md

 ### Binaries
 Commands to install binaries via Conda or pip wheels are on our website: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

-#### CPU Platforms
-We only support CPUs with SSE4.1+, and all CPUs released in the last decade support it.

 #### NVIDIA Jetson Platforms